 A: Autism spectrum represents atypical A(t) calibration, particularly on social axes and predictability preferences.
 The key insight: this isn't broken A(t), it's differently calibrated A(t).

 The result isn't "lack of empathy"—it's that social information doesn't automatically generate neurotypical A(t) patterns.
 Explicit social rules can be learned through System 2, but they don't intuitively feel significant through automatic A(t) generation.
-This is why social interaction is exhausting for autistic people.
-Neurotypicals run social behavior on automatic A(t) with low cognitive load.
-Autistic individuals must use explicit System 2 processing to simulate neurotypical responses, which requires sustained cognitive effort.
-It's not acting; it's running social interaction through a different processing pathway.
+This is why social interaction is so exhausting for autistic people.
+Neurotypicals run social behavior on automatic A(t) through System 1—it costs them almost nothing.
+Autistic individuals must explicitly emulate through System 2 what neurotypicals do automatically: reading facial cues, calibrating tone, tracking unwritten rules, performing expected responses.
+This isn't acting or pretending—it is running a complex real-time simulation through the slow, effortful, serial processor that was never designed for this workload.
+The cognitive cost is enormous, and it accumulates throughout the day.
+This is what masking actually is—not dishonesty, but forced System 2 emulation of System 1 social processing.

 Sensory A(t) calibration also differs.
 Certain sensory inputs get tagged with extreme A(t) intensity where neurotypicals tag them neutral.
 This can be positive—deep pressure feels intensely good—or negative—fluorescent flicker feels intensely distressing.
 It's not oversensitivity; it's atypical A(t) significance assignment.